 Additionally, the Office for Civil Rights – part of the Department of Health and Human Services – does not offer a training course.
 Instead, it instructs each CE and BA to train employees on their HIPAA policies and procedures.
 Should any CE or BA fail to comply, the HHS can impose penalties for non-compliance even if no data breach occurs as a result of non-compliance.

-To decide what the “necessary” degree of training should be, it is advisable that Covered Entities conduct a number of assessments and audits regularly throughout the year.
-These will help advise training staff on the roles of each employee, how they interact with patient data and to what extent training should be provided to mitigate threats to patient data.
+To decide what the “necessary” amount of training should be, it is advisable for CEs and BAs to conduct risk assessments and audits of compliance policies throughout the year.
+These will help establish the role of each employee, how they interact with patient data, and to what extent training should be provided to mitigate threats to patient data.

 Training and HIPAA Compliance: Top Tips